Access, Distribution, and Core Layers Explained

 • Acting as a demarcation point between different LANs and broadcast domains

-If the network contains a separate core layer, the distribution layer connects the access layer to the core layer.
-The following image shows how the distribution switches work if the separate core layer exists.
+If the network includes a separate core layer, the distribution layer connects the access layer to the core.
+The following image shows how the distribution switches operate when a separate core layer exists.

 access, distribution, and core layers